 As well as Isn’t Anything and Loveless in new boots and panties, the EPs, Feed Me With Your Kiss, You Made Me Realise, Glider and Tremolo, get a new house alongside seven rare and unreleased songs as EPs 1988-1991.
 For anyone who has been mesmerised by the power, beauty and oddness of MBV, it’s yet another opportunity to get obsessed.
 And what are fans but condensed fanatics?

 MBV has a history that stretches back beyond You Made Me Realise, but it’s not one Shields feels all that keen to acknowledge.
 The Creation years are the band’s imperial period, so EPs like Ecstasy (once reviewed as the sound of a group who appeared to have run out of money half way through recording) get short shrift.
 That’s understandable when you fire up EPs 1998-1991.
 It’s the sound of sweet sedation, like being serenaded by angels as you come out from under a general anaesthetic.

 Songs like Angel, Cigarette In Your Bed and Glider come at you so woozily that deciphering lyrics beneath the guitar squall is hard.
 They make you strain at the beauty.
-The voices are instruments under the command of the guitar and the solid kick of the drums, a part of the MBV template that get less credit than they deserve.
-Angel, How Do You Do It and Good For You are the unreleased tracks on the compilation but they fit so snugly into the sound that it feels as if theyre just old friends with new clothes.
+The voices are instruments under the command of the guitar and the solid kick of the drums, parts of the MBV template that get less credit than they deserve.
+Angel, How Do You Do It and Good For You are the unreleased tracks on the compilation, but they fit so snugly into the sound that it feels as if they’re just old friends with new clothes.